Tusharbhosalehub/PRODIGY_WD_03/README.md

 Player Turns: Click on the grid to place your 'X' or 'O' during your turn.

 Victory Condition: Aim for three in a row horizontally, vertically, or diagonally to win the game.

+## Technologies Used
+* HTML: Responsible for the structure and layout of the game board.

+* CSS: Enhances the visual appeal and responsiveness of the game interface.

+* JavaScript: Drives the game logic.